wp-plugins/gwolle-gb/readme.txt

 = Changelog =

+0.9.4.5
+As this release alters your Gwolle-GB database tables I highly recommend to backup the old ones.
+If you're experiencing any errors please report them immediately.
+Thanks!
+[new] Option to toggle the visibility of line breaks [fix] All tables & fields are now UTF8 (-> support for Croation letters)

 0.9.4.4a
 [new] After deleting an entry directly from the entries page you'll be redirected to that specific page (spam/unlocked/locked/all)